-Table 18: Information data items for the e Trust, Security and Privacy Interface -- ---
+Table 18: Information data items for the Trust, Security and Privacy Interface

 Data item Description Digital Identity Document Composed of a Digital Identity and Authentication Information.
 It contains the necessary information to authenticate and establish a secure connection to the end-user.
 Authentication Information Contains the information about the end-user: his role, type of authentication, who controlls the identity and the public key.
 Authentication Information is further used in authorization process.
 Digital Identity A digital identifier, unique to a specific end-user/resource.
 Resource Document Contains the Resource Identifier and Resource Description.
 Specifies the information about the specific resource, that the end-user might want to access/control.
 Resource Description Contains the description of a specific resource: The location, owner, type and available operation on the resource.
-Verifiable Credential Presents a document which includes claims, proving that the end-user is a part of the iFA pilot.
-Verifiable credentail is issued to the holder by the Issuer (Enrolment Module) in the process of enrolment and contains the date of issuance and expiry.
-Claim A specific claim about the holder of the Verifiable Credential (e.g. holder is a part of the iFA pilot).